martinjankov/simple-star-rating-block/README.md

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simple Star Rating Block allows you to effortlessly display star ratings either by manually entering the value or pulling it from a custom field.
-Perfect for reviews, testimonials, and rating systems on your WordPress site.
+Simple Star Rating Block allows you to display star ratings either by manually entering the value or pulling it from a custom field.

 == Description ==